One woman can make a difference,

 Deepak Chopra recommends her work saying it’s “entertaining, informative, and inspiring for even the most experienced meditator.”
 Sarah has led self-discovery retreats and programs all over the world and has been featured at Miraval Spa, Thunderbird School of Global Management, the Esalen Institute, and Enchantment resort’s Mii Amo Spa.
 She is a facilitator at the Chopra Center for their program Spiritual Solutions.
 She is the director for the McLean Meditation Institute in Sedona, Arizona, offering classes, retreats, and a teacher certification program.
 Her newest book, Love & the Power of Attention (Hay House), will be available in 2016.
 For more information on Sarah and her work, please visit www.McLeanMeditation.com.

-LINDSEY AGNESS will provide training and support for the presentation skills portion of the practicum retreat.
+LINDSEY AGNESS provides training and support for the presentation skills portion of the practicum retreat.
 Lindsey is one of the UK’s top people developers and motivational experts and she trains and coaches using NLP (Neuro-linguistic Programming) on an international basis.
 She also regularly works with mid-life women and has developed a unique personal development program called ‘Age with Attitude.’

 Prior, to setting up her own company, Lindsey worked as a change management consultant, corporate trainer and coach for PricewaterhouseCoopers.
 She believes that everyone has the ability to make changes in their lives and that it is never too late to change.
 She uses the changes she has made in her life as an example of what can be achieved.
 She does whatever it takes to achieve her goals and encourages her clients to do the same.
 Her strap-line is Developing Leaders not Followers.